mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 Yang Shan said, “Did you visit Five Elders Peak?”
 The note for this says, “He uses the wind to fan the fire.
 How could he have ever passed it by?”

 “He uses the wind to fan the fire” means it’s not a special technique to find the truthful man, so-called artist, so-called dancer.
-No, [particular things aren’t necessary].
+No, particular things aren’t necessary.
 It’s pretty easy to find [...] the truthful man of dance; it is just like fanning a fire with wind.

 “How could he have ever passed it by?”
-You are never lost as to what to do.
+You [should] never be at a loss as to what to do.
 If you want to know the real beauty of art, just perform a dance!
 It’s very simple.
 There is no way to be at a loss what to do.

-I said before that life is like a falling maple leaf, showing the back and showing the front.
+I said before that life is like a maple leaf falling, showing the back and showing the front.
 Someone asked for a calligraphy about death, because I wrote already about life.
 I said yes, but I didn’t know what to say about death, so I had to think about it for a couple of days.
 And then I got a good idea, because it is a pair of calligraphies, so I said, “A falling maple leaf never fails to fall.”
 Do you understand? *[He chuckles.]* That is death.
 That is performing dance.
 This is also life itself.
-No way to escape.
+So, [there is] no way to escape.

 If you want to know true art, so-called dance, you should perform dance.
 During the performing of dance, there is no way to fail to perform the dance.
 Exactly right in the middle of performing dance, you just perform.
 [There is] no mistake.
-That is “He uses the wind to fan the fire”: very simple ways.
+That is his comment, “He uses the wind to fan the fire”: very simple ways.

 If you want to know the meaning of happiness, and enlightenment, et cetera, do you have to do something particular?
-Yes, sometimes – if you have a chance to do something particular apart from daily life, it’s fine.
-But you should remember there are some individuals who cannot have enough time to do something particular apart from daily life.
+Oh yes, sometimes – if you have a chance to do something particular apart from daily life, it’s fine.
+But you should remember there are some individuals who do not have enough time to do something particular apart from daily life.
 Most people make every possible effort to live everyday life.
 Through everyday life, still there is a wonderful chance to know the truthful man.

 That’s why [Yun Men says,] “How could he have ever passed it by?”
 There is no way to be at a loss of what to do; just perform.
 Just wash your face; just get up in the morning.

 ##### 25:25